Tesla, West Virginia

 Tesla is an unincorporated community in Braxton County, West Virginia, United States.
 Tesla is 4.5 mi south of Sutton.

-The community might be named after Nikola Tesla (1856–1943), an electrical engineer and inventor.
+The community might be named after a variant of the surname "Teasley" or Nikola Tesla (1856–1943), an electrical engineer and inventor.
 Located near Tesla is the Windy Run Grade School, listed on the National Register of Historic Places in 1983.